ansible-community/ansible-build-data/docs/automated-process.md

     The notification includes a link to the page where the upload step can be approved.

-2. To create the porting guide PR in the ansible-documentation repository, trigger [the automated workflow](https://github.com/ansible/ansible-documentation/actions/workflows/release-porting-guide.yml) on the **Actions** tab of the repository.
+2. If a porting guide exists in the `ansible-build-data` PR, trigger [the automated workflow](https://github.com/ansible/ansible-documentation/actions/workflows/release-porting-guide.yml) on the **Actions** tab of the repository.
 This workflow has the following inputs: